Urea-formaldehyde: Chemical structure

 The chemical structure of UF polymer consists of [(O)CNHCH2NH]n repeat units.
 In contrast, melamine-formaldehyde resins feature NCH2OCH2N repeat units.
 Depending on the polymerization conditions, some branching can occur.
 Early stages in the reaction of formaldehyde and urea produce bis(hydroxymethyl)urea.

 Production

 About 20 million metric tons of UF are produced annually.
 Over 70% of this production is then put into use by the forest-products industry for bonding particleboard, MDF, hardwood plywood, and laminating adhesive.

 General uses

 Urea-formaldehyde is pervasive.
+Urea-formaldehyde is widely utilized due to its inexpensive cost, quick reaction time, high bonding strength, moisture resistance, lack of color, and resistance to abrasion and microbes.
 Examples include decorative laminates, textiles, paper, foundry sand molds, wrinkle-resistant fabrics, cotton blends, rayon, corduroy, etc. It is also used as wood glue.
+In the wood industry, it is utilized as a thermosetting adhesive to bond wood to create plywood and particleboard.
 UF was commonly used when producing electrical appliances casing (e.g. desk lamps).
 Foams have been used as artificial snow in movies.
+Urea-formaldehyde is widely used in agriculture as a slow-release fertilizer, which release small amounts of the active ingredient over time.

 Agricultural use

 Urea-formaldehyde compounds are a widely used as slow-release sources of nitrogen in agriculture.
 The rate of decomposition into CO_{2} and NH_{3} depends on the length of the urea-formaldehyde chains and it relies on the action of microbes found naturally in most soils.
 The activity of these microbes, and the rate of ammonia release, is temperature-dependent.
 The optimum temperature for microbe activity is around 70–90 F.